frnsys/docker-mesos-pyspark-hdfs/readme.md

     ./run pyspark <my script>

 Just note that any PySpark script needs to know the Zookeeper IP(s) and the Hadoop IP.
-If you use this `run` command to run your script, then the Zookeeper IP(s) and the Hadoop IP are passed in as first and second arguments, respectively, so they can be accessed like so:
+If you use this `run pyspark` command to run your script, then the Zookeeper IP(s) and the Hadoop IP are passed in as first and second arguments, respectively, so they can be accessed like so:

     import sys
     leader_ip = sys.argv[1]